Son Volt 2.0 receives a reissue

 The Search, which dropped pretty much in the middle of that 23-year span in 2007, was originally released as a 14-track album.
 The deluxe reissue is a 22-song double-vinyl (also reissued on CD and digital), whose track listing mirrors a special edition vinyl called “On Chant and Strum.”

 The album has all of the Son Volt elements.
-The honky tonk twang of guitar, pedal steel, steady bass and drums mix with Farrar’s distinctive voice and socially left lyrics to create a sonic canvas that paints modern interpretations of Dorthea Lange photographs erectile dysfunction.
+The honky tonk twang of guitar, pedal steel, steady bass and drums mix with Farrar’s distinctive voice and socially left lyrics to create a sonic canvas that paints modern interpretations of Dorthea Lange photographs more info.

 While not as good as the band’s debut Trace (1995), The Search was Farrar and friends’ attempt to be taken back to their roots and bring them forward.
 Billboard called the record “Son Volt 2.0,” and there are plenty of good sounds to search and find here.